How do you break up a dog fight?

 But if you don’t know what you’re doing, your dog could either be injured even more severely or you could be injured.

 And please remember: dog fights are not the result of an evil dog vs. a good dog.
 Dog fights are the result of instinct.
 Dogs are neither good nor evil.
-They are just dog.
+They are just dogs.

 NEVER injure one do to protect another.
 Never use chemical mace or pepper spray.
 You could kill one or both of the dogs.
 And NEVER try breaking up a dog fight if you don’t have a ton of experience.